 Group Therapy at CVRC

-Located in the scenic Blue Ridge Mountains of Asheville, North Carolina, CVRC offers a continual care treatment model to help individuals overcome addiction.
+Located in the scenic Blue Ridge Mountains of Asheville, North Carolina, CVRC offers a continual care treatment model to help individuals overcome addiction, including drug and alcohol group therapy sessions.
 All of our substance abuse treatment programs include:

 - Individual therapy for substance abuse